isomerpages/ogp/_about-us/eng/pallani.md

   teams on career development and growth as well as expertise on technical architecture and feature prioritisation

-  * Worked with the Lead PM on product team vision, goals, and resourcing, as well as building a strong team culture of cross-functional collaboration and mission-focus.
+  * Worked with the Lead PM on product team vision, goals, and resourcing, as well as building a strong team culture of cross-functional collaboration and mission-focus

-  * Provided guidance on critical product and engineering decisions for Redeem.gov.sg, Data.gov.sg, Project Orchid, Pair, Plague, and Parking.sg.
+  * Provided guidance on critical product and engineering decisions for Redeem.gov.sg, Data.gov.sg, Project Orchid, Pair, Plague, and Parking.sg
 quote: At OGP, I have the space and autonomy to build any product that will improve the lives of people in Singapore
 linkedinId: ""